Factor Overnight GARCH-It\^o Models: Simulation study

-Figure \ref{Figure:Forecast Large} draws the mean matrix prediction errors in the spectral norms, Frobenius norms, max norms, and relative Frobenius norms with the MOGI, MGI, and POET estimators with $n=125,250,500$ and $m=390,780,2340$.
-It is clear that the estimator based on the proposed MOGI method outperforms the benchmarks based on the POET and MGI procedures, except for the relative Frobenius norm.
+Figure \ref{Figure:Forecast Large} draws the mean matrix prediction errors in the spectral norms, Frobenius norms, max norms, and relative Frobenius norms with the FOGI, FGI, and POET estimators with $n=125,250,500$ and $m=390,780,2340$.
+It is clear that the estimator based on the proposed FOGI method outperforms the benchmarks based on the POET and FGI procedures, except for the relative Frobenius norm.
 This may be because each eigenvalue in the relative Frobenius norm has a similar scale, and so the effect of the factor part is relatively small.
-Thus, the MOGI cannot present significant benefits in terms of the relative Frobenius norm.
+Thus, FOGI cannot present significant benefits in terms of the relative Frobenius norm.
+For small $n$, the FGI procedure shows better performance than the FOGI procedure in terms of the max norm.
+One of the possible explanations is that since FOGI is more complicated than FGI, for small $n$, FOGI may have larger estimation errors than FGI.
+That is, for small $n$, the estimation error is larger than the model error.
 As the number of low- or high-frequency observations increases, the mean matrix prediction errors decrease, which supports the theoretical results derived in Section \ref{SEC-Large}.